zeek/zeek-docs/doc/scripts/base/bif/reporter.bif.zeek.rst

    Generates an informational message.

-   :msg: The informational message to report.
+   :param msg: The informational message to report.

    :returns: Always true.